Why would my child see a Paediatrician? – FAQ’s

 Meet Dr Mandy Li

 Dr Mandy Li works with our Child and Family team which consists of a ranged of allied health professionals including psychologist, speech pathologist and occupational therapist.
 She speaks fluent English, Cantonese and some Mandarin.
-If you would like to find out more about Dr Mandi Li, click here.

 How do I make an appointment?